Hughes Airwest Flight 706: Flight histories

 '458' was part of a cross-country flight of two aircraft when its radio failed while landing at Mountain Home Air Force Base in southwest Idaho.
 According to routine orders, the aircraft was to effect repairs at Mountain Home AFB and then return to MCAS El Toro.
-Diagnostic tests at Mountain Home revealed that the aircraft had an inoperative radio, inoperative transponder, oxygen system leak, and a degraded radar system.
+Diagnostic tests at Mountain Home revealed the aircraft had an inoperative radio, an inoperative transponder, oxygen system leak, and a degraded radar system.
 Maintenance personnel were able to fix the radio and confirm the oxygen leak, but the base did not have the necessary personnel to repair either the transponder or the radar.

 Despite the inoperative transponder, Phillips received permission from his superiors to fly the F-4B anyway.
 As the fighter proceeded to NAS Fallon in Nevada, the oxygen leak deteriorated until the system was disabled completely, and the pilot was instructed to fly at low altitude.
 The Phantom II departed NAS Fallon at 5:16 pm following a flight plan routing across the Fresno, Bakersfield, and Los Angeles air corridors.

 Flight 706 was operating under instrument flight rules (IFR).
 Under IFR procedures, the pilot guides the aircraft using the cockpit's instrument panel for navigation, in addition to radioed guidance from air traffic controllers and ground radar.
 BuNo 151458 was operating under visual flight rules (VFR).
 At the time of the accident, VFR required pilots to "see and avoid" other aircraft, a doctrine that dates back to early aviation.
 The "see and avoid" rule requires pilots of all aircraft flying in VMC to maintain vigilance for other aircraft flying in their vicinity, in addition to traffic advisories from ATC.